 finding which of them represent you at the Convention can be challenging because the DSCC members (“Delegates”) come from each of the following three groups in

 - Delegates Elected Through County Central Committees: Count = 4 per County Central Committee plus 1 for every 10,000 registered Democrats in the county

 Contact your local County Central Committee for more details.
-Learn who they are by contacting your county's Democratic Party office.
+Find your county's Democratic Party office at the

 - Delegates Elected Through Assembly Districts (ADDs): Count = 14 AD Delegates (7 women and 7 men) are elected at Assembly District Election Meetings

 (ADEMs) held in each of the 80 Assembly Districts.
 Learn who your ADD representatives are by selecting your Assembly District from the

 drop-down menu.
 Don’t know your Assembly District number?

 Find your California Assembly District number and representative.